$0 Montana Adoption Quick-Start Checklist

 ICWA Considerations for Photolisted Children

-For photolisted children with Native American heritage, tribal placement preferences apply: the preference order is extended family members, other tribal members, and other Native American families.
+For a photolisted child who is or may be an Indian child, tribal placement preferences apply: the preference order is extended family members, other tribal members, and other Native American families.
 Non-Native families can still be approved if tribal placement is not available and the tribe consents or the court finds good cause to deviate.

 If you are inquiring about a child and ICWA applies, CFSD will inform you.
 This is not a reason to avoid pursuing the placement — it is a factor to understand upfront.